pencer-io/pencer-io.github.io/_posts/2021-04-14-ctf-thm-wreath.md

 ![wreath-banner](/assets/images/2021-04-14-08-54-25.png)

 Wreath is different to a normal TryHackMe room, instead of a single machine it's a network of three.
+This means there's a lot of content to get through, and so this walk-through is long.
+Very long.
+I hope you find it useful, and enjoy this room as much as I did.

 An initial scan finds only a single Linux webserver accessible to us, which we gain RCE on by exploiting Webmin.
-We turn a reverse shell in to ssh access as root, then enumerate further to find another server accessible to us.
+We turn a reverse shell in to SSH access as root, then enumerate further to find another server accessible to us.
 We pivot across to this new server and find it's Windows hosting a vulnerable version of GitStack.
-We use an exploit to gain a reverse shell, then add a new admin user via Evil-WinRM to gain access to the desktop via RDP.
+We use an exploit to gain a reverse shell, then add a new admin user via Evil-WinRM to gain access to the desktop over RDP.
 We have a little fun with Empire, and then from this second server we enumerate and find a Windows PC is now accessible to us.
-This PC is running a development version of the Thomas' own website, and after looking at the source code we find a way to get remote code execution.
+This PC is running a development version of Thomas' own website, and after looking at the source code we find a way to get remote code execution.
 Abusing the image upload function we gain a reverse shell to the PC.
 From there we take advantage of an unquoted service path by writing a small C program to spawn a system level shell back to us.

  <!--more-->
 This is a guided room so skill levels are not assumed.
 A basic understanding of the tools and techniques needed to enumerate and exploit applications will help though.
 Skills learned are many and varied, including diferent techniques on Linux and Windows to gain reverse shells.
 Exploit developement and using frameworks like Empire are also taught.
 As is using several popular tools like Evil-WinRM, sshuttle and chisel.